 When you sign up for a new investment account through YieldStreet, you will receive an anticipated payment schedule.
 However, this is an estimate, not a guarantee.
 There may be extenuating circumstances that delay payments on certain investments.

-YieldStreet is a good option for accredited investors who are looking for ways to invest their money outside of the stock market.
-You will need at least $5,000 to get started, so the platform isn’t a good option for brand-new investors.
+YieldStreet is a good option for accredited investors who are looking for ways to invest their money in commercial or multifamily real estate, art, or marine assets.
+You will need a minimum investment of at least $5,000 and a $1 million net worth to get started, so the platform isn’t a good option for brand-new investors.

 The biggest benefit of investing in YieldStreet is that the company is very transparent about all of its investment opportunities which makes it easy to do your due diligence before you invest.
 Plus, every asset targets high returns, and the company has a strong track record so far.